va1da5/argocd-playground/README.md

 # ArgoCD Playground Using Minikube

 The purpose of this project is to set up a GitOps playground in Minikube using ArgoCD and Gitea.
 This allows users to easily test various scenarios.
-The deployment automation is achieved through the use of an Ansible playbook and custom Kubernetes jobs, which facilitate seamless integration between services.
+The deployment automation is achieved through the use of an Ansible playbook and custom Kubernetes jobs, which facilitate integration between services.

 ## Prerequisites